Programming-The-Next-Step/Target_shooting_game/Report.md

 ## The experiment

-The experiment is a game-like scenario that present the user with a target on a black screen.
-The goal is to 'shoot' at the target by using mouse presses.
+The experiment itself is a game-like scenario that present the user with a target on a black screen.
+The goal is to 'shoot' at the target by using mouse presses (left click).
 The target moves at a random position on the screen if the mouse is pressed or after a certain amount of time.
 The player starts the game with 3 lives and looses a life for every incorrect 'shot' or when the time to shoot at the target is over.
 There are 3 levels to the game - each more difficult than the previous one.
 The first level moves the target after 5 seconds (or after a mouse press), the second one - after 3 seconds, and the final